 - Comfortable.
 Inherent substance and volume gives wools superior sound and heat insulating properties.

 - Environmentally Friendly.
 Beauty and sustainability come naturally with the original eco-friendly fiber.

 These man-made fibers offer a combination of richness and easy-care at an affordable price.
 Advancements in synthetic yarn technology have continued to develop amazing color clarity, colorfastness while maintaining crush resistance and stain protection.

 - Family friendly

 - Very affordable

 Regular Maintenance & Care Suggestions

 Vacuuming is the best way to remove every-day dirt and dust.
 Vacuum once a week, or less if your rug is in a low foot traffic area.
 Special care should be taken in the fringe area as vacuuming with a beater bar can catch and pull the fringe.
+Use the vacuum on the lowest setting for suction and beater bar action.
 In the first year of use, you might notice some excess fuzz that accumulates on the rug surface.
 This fuzzing is perfectly normal and in no way shortens the life of the rug.
 It is merely the result of loose fibers.